R2Northstar/NorthstarMods/README.md

 - They can potentially use their Cores
 - Drop a Battery on Easy and Regular Difficulties or drop an Amped Battery in Hard, Master and Insane difficulties similar to campaign Titans

+## Live Fire Gameplay Changes

+- Deck, Township, UMA are playable
+- Pilot-only gameplay
+- Only 3 Waves with huge amounts of non-stop spawning enemies, infantry mostly
+- Loadouts can be changed at any time during a wave in the Loadout Crates
+- Droz and Davis helps players in person by guarding the Harvester
+- Players recieve the double amount of money when completing a wave
+- Players can have 3 Turrets instead of 2
+- Players have no grenades
+- Players have limited Anti-Titan ammo, restock possible at Loadout Crate
+- Grunts will always have one shield captain in their squads and will always have Anti-Titan weapons
+- Stalkers will always spawn with EPG independant of the difficulty setting
+- Players have a single "public" Titan to use called 'Helper Titan', pilots approaching this Titan gains ownership, staying away clears it

 ## New console variables

 Use these variables in your `autoexec_ns_server` cfg to control them: